mattrude/mail-autoconfig/readme.md

 This is the autoconfig file for [Thunderbird](http://www.mozilla.org/en-US/thunderbird/) and other mail clients.

 It is expected to be accessible via autoconfig.example.com.

+## Web Server Configurations

-Below is a example Nginx config for this site.
+Below are example web server config for this site.

+### Nginx Server

     server {
         listen 80;